InsertCreativityHere/galp/docs/Arduino.md

 After every reading has been taken, and there's nothing left to write into the datastore, only then are the contents of the data store broken into 6 individual bytes and copied into the data buffer.
 This way we only update the data buffer a single time once all the data has been read, making it far simpler and safer to read and write the data buffer without any inherent threading checks.

-The exact bit-structure of these variables is the same as the 6 byte encoding disccussed in the [`dataBuffer`](#databuffer) section.
+The exact bit-structure of these variables is the same as the 6 byte data encoding disccussed in the [`dataBuffer`](#databuffer) section.

 ## Local Variables
 ------------------
 Local variables are those that can only be accessed by a certain part of the program.
 They are either allocated `static` or not.
 Static means that the variable is shared through the entire program but only accessible within the scope that it was declared, whereas non-static variables are remade every time the function is called and deleted when the function is over.
 All local variables we use are `static` to save time that would of been wasted deleting and recreating variables every function call.

 The `const` keyword means that it can't be modified after it's first declared.
 For information on data-types, read the section on [Global Variables](#global-variables).

 The following is a list of every local variable used in the program and their type:
-- [`address (uint8_t)`](#address): Variable used in the analog-to-digital interrupt service routine to temporarily store what pin address the reading was taken from.
-It's calculated as `statusFlags&LAST_ANALOG_ADDRESS`.
+- [`readingHandled (bool)`](#readinghandled): Variable that stores whether or not the analog reading has already been handled in the analog-to-digital interrupt service routine.
+This is used when iterating through each analog pin to decide which pin a reading should be taken from next; The first enabled pin we check where this value is already true must be next in line to be read.

 ## Functions
 ------------